Lessons Learned building the Mustang II

 • Bolt fit: A close fit fastener - of about any dia - should be tough to push in with your thumb but not require more than a very light hammer (4oz) to insert.
 Larry.Schurr@Wichita.BOEING.com

 • A set of inexpensive reamers (cheap) can be had from Harbor Freight, and Enco Tools.
 Enco has a wider selection of machine shop equipment including some of the "aircraft stuff" we pay through the nose for.
 I've had a set of cheap reamers for some 25+ yrs.
 If used judiciously, they're just fine.
-They are are not shop quality.
+They are not shop quality.
 Torello Tacchi

 • Standard size drills are not the size they claim to be, i.e. 1/4" will make a .250 hole +.003-.001 assuming the bit is new, and sharp, and most importantly drilled in the proper manner.
 Standard bolts, Grade 5 and up including AN are under sized.
 This undersizing would be detrimental on a stressed fitting such as a spar attachment.
 No matter how tight, it will move, and in a shear motion.
 Once the movement starts, the shear is not far behind.
 A close tolerance bolt is no stronger than a standard bolt.
 It's strength lies in the "close" fitting of bolt in relation to the hole.